William A. Steiger

-William Albert Steiger (May 15, 1938 – December 4, 1978) was a member of the US House of Representatives from 1967 to his death from a heart attack in Washington, DC, in 1978.
+William Albert Steiger (May 15, 1938 – December 4, 1978) was a member of the U.S. House of Representatives from 1967 to his death from a heart attack in Washington, DC, in 1978.
 He served as a Republican from Wisconsin.

 Early life

 Steiger was born in Oshkosh, Wisconsin.
 He attended the youth government and leadership program Badger Boys State in 1955 where he was elected Governor and then represented his state at Boys Nation.
 In 1960, he graduated from the University of Wisconsin–Madison.

+Early career

 After college, Steiger entered the business world, becoming a part owner of the Oshkosh Motor Lodge.
 Later, he became the president of Steiger-Ratke Development.
 In 1960, the young Steiger made his first run for elected office and became a member of the Wisconsin State Assembly from 1961 to 1965.

+Marriage

 His wife was Janet Dempsey Steiger; they were married on August 10, 1963.

-Career
+Congress

 In 1966, Steiger was elected to the 90th Congress as the representative of Wisconsin's 6th congressional district.
 He was re-elected to the next six Congresses but died in office before the 96th Congress.
-Overall, he served from January 3, 1967 to December 4, 1978.
+Overall, he served from January 3, 1967, to December 4, 1978.
 His death left a vacancy in the House that was filled by a special election that resulted in the election of Tom Petri.

 In the House, Steiger was a strong supporter of tax cuts as a way to stimulate the economy.
 He sponsored legislation reducing the capital gains tax, establishing the Occupational Safety and Health Administration, and securing environmental protection for the Great Lakes.
 The bills that he authored on those topics included the Williams-Steiger Bill that established the OSHA in 1970, the Clear Lakes Bill that established environmental protection for the Great Lakes, the Older Americans Act of 1965, the Elementary and Secondary School Act, the Manpower Act, and the Steiger Amendment of 1978 that reduced the capital gains tax.

+Staff

-While he was a US representative, he in 1969 employed the future Vice President Dick Cheney as an intern.
+While he was a U.S. representative, he in 1969 employed the future Vice President Dick Cheney as an intern.

 Death

-Steiger died from a heart attack in Washington, D.C. on December 4, 1978, aged 40.
+Steiger died from a heart attack in Washington, D.C., on December 4, 1978, aged 40.